In this article, we’ll go over exactly what a CV is and how to make one with our step-by-step guide and examples.

 Marketing | Carpentry |

-Soft skills are innate character traits that positively impact how you work or interact with other people (like interpersonal skills or creativity).
+Soft skills are character traits that positively impact how you work or interact with other people (like interpersonal skills or creativity).
 They’re naturally learned throughout your life and, unlike hard skills, can’t easily be taught in a classroom.

 Some examples of soft skills for your CV include: